-Physicist Ketevi Adikle Assamagan was born in Port-Gentil, Gabon on March 12th, 1963.
-After raduating from high school, Assamagan attended the University of Benin in Togo, West Africa, and earned his B.S. degree in 1985.
-Assamagan was then awarded a United States Agency for International Development (USAID) grant award to purse higher education in the United States.
+Physicist Ketevi A. Assamagan was born in Port-Gentil, Gabon in West Aftrica on March 12, 1963.
+After graduating from high school, Assamagan attended the University of Benin in Togo, West Africa and earned his B.S. degree in physics and chemistry in 1985.
+Assamagan was then awarded an U.S. Agency for International Development (USAID) grant award to persue higher education in the United States.
 He went on to graduate from Ball State University in 1989 with his M.S. degree in theoretical condensed matter physics and his Ph.D. degree in nuclear and particle physics from the University of Virginia in 1995.

 Assamagan is a member of the American Physics Society, the National Society of Black Physicist, and the African Physical Society.
 He is a recipient of the Brookhaven National Laboratory Outstanding Student Mentoring Award.

 Assamagan lives and works in New York.

 Physicist Ketevi A. Assamagan was interviewed by The HistoryMakers on April 12, 2013.